Disinfectant riff is latest of many Trump science clashes

 “When he starts to air things like that (injection), it’s definitely a danger to the public because some people might actually do that,” said Nobel Prize-winning physicist Steven Chu, who was energy secretary in the Obama administration.
 “This isn’t science.
 This is something else.”

-“Our president certainly has high confidence in his beliefs,” said Chu, chairman of the board of the American Association for the Advancement of Scienc e, the world’s largest general scientific society.
+“Our president certainly has high confidence in his beliefs,” said Chu, chairman of the board of the American Association for the Advancement of Science, the world’s largest general scientific society.
 “Scientists always test their beliefs all the time.
 That’s part of the fabric of science.”

 Trump seems to put science, medicine and controlled studies on equal footing with rumor and anecdotes, said Sudip Parikh, a biochemist who is chief executive officer of AAAS.